kyriakossdr/responsive-website-tailwindcss/README.md

 ![demo-2](demo/demo-2.png)

-📌 This website project was part of preparation process as requested from a job I was applied.
+📌 This website project was part of preparation process as requested from a job I had applied.
 So they gave me the design files and my goal was to make a copy of the design using html and tailwindcss

 #### <u>Strong points</u>